 Chapman was born in the years immediately before the American Revolution.
-We know that his father served at the Battle of Bunker Hill, but many details of his early life are sketchy.
-He may have been apprenticed to an orchardist and nurseryman, but no one is really sure.
+Many details of his early life are sketchy, but we do know that his father served at the Battle of Bunker Hill.
+He may have been apprenticed to an orchardist and nurseryman, but no one is sure.
 As a young adult, he decided to take advantage of an opportunity in the Northwest Territory.
 Unclaimed land was available to settlers, but settlers had to plant fruit trees to prove intent to stay for an extended period of time.
 (Planting an orchard was evidence of an intent to stay because the trees took so long to bear fruit.)

 You can probably guess what Chapman did next.
 He collected leftover apple seeds from cider presses in Pennsylvania and he set off for the Northwest Territory.